farhiongit/message-in-the-bottle/README.md

 }
 ```

+The while loop will not end before the bottle is closed with `bottle_close`.

 ### 7. Destroy the bottle on the sender side after all messages have been received by the receiver threads

 On the sender side, usually the main thread, create a bottle: